ja2-stracciatella/ja2-stracciatella.github.io/index.md

 The best way to contribute is to make a pull request with a bug fix.
 Please see list of open issues [here](https://github.com/ja2-stracciatella/ja2-stracciatella/issues).

-The second best way is to file a bug report if you encounter a bug.
+The second best way is to file a bug report if you encounter a bug or help with retesting issues [where we need more info](https://github.com/ja2-stracciatella/ja2-stracciatella/labels/retest).